44yyyy/Linux-Log-Analysis/README.md

 ### Before we begin

 Navigate to https://cyberdefenders.org/blueteam-ctf-challenges/hammered/, download the lab zip file and extract it on your device.
+Then, open the lab folder in the terminal.

 ![alt text](OpenInTerminal.jpg)

-We can now open the lab directory in our terminal.

 Lets log in!

 ![alt text](wsllogin.jpg)

 Note that I used Windows Subsystem for Linux for this lab, but it is completely possible to do this with a virtual machine too.

 ![alt text](DirectoryLS.jpg)